uclaacm/hack-curriculum/stackschool/2-servers/README.md

 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/webp,*/*;q=0.8
 ```

-Another common data format used in HTTP bodies is known as JSON, or Javascript Object Notation.
+Another common data format used in HTTP bodies is known as **JSON**, or Javascript Object Notation.
 We'll discuss JSON more in detail once we actually see it in action, but for now it suffices to understand that it is a way to encode objects in Javascript as strings.
 For example, the following code block shows an object called `heck` and its corresponding JSON string representation:

 ```js
 heck = {